-SFNR's most recent 2020/2021 investor survey supports a range of generic real discount rates for west-central Brazilian teak from 9.0-12.5%.
-The CAPM suggests a real discount rate of 7.4-9.4%, though elements of it are determined subjectively.
-Based on the foregoing analysis, we conclude a generic rate for the region of 10.75%.
-This rate is the mid-point for the investor survey range and is 25 basis points higher than our 2020 appraisal.
+The SFNR 2021 investor survey supports a range of generic real Brazil discount rates for teak from 8.75-11.75% and indicates 9.25% using the median result of the survey.
+The CAPM suggests a real discount rate of 7.8-9.8%, though elements of it are determined subjectively.
+Based on the foregoing analysis, we conclude a generic rate for the region of 10.25%, the midpoint for the investor survey range.
+It is not uncommon for experienced investors to couple their choice of discount rate with their assumptions, depending on how aggressive they may or may not be.
+For example, an investor might adopt aggressive pricing assumptions, while at the same time employing a higher discount rate.
 This reflects ongoing economic turmoil in the Brazilian economy, as well as India, the destination for virtually all of the property's logs.
-It also reflects the fact that most teak investors are from outside Brazil.
-The ongoing pandemic continues to stymie due diligence efforts for this class of investor; thereby, reducing the subject's liquidity, which can be reflected in the form of a higher discount rate.